anweshaiitp/CaptureTheFlag-dep/NOTES.markdown

 **python 2.7**
 **apache 2.4.12**
 **mod_wsgi 4.4.21**
-You can view if your apache2 is threaded by runnin `apache2ctl -V`.
+You can view if your apache2 is threaded by running `apache2ctl -V`.

-Instalation instructions can be found [here](2).
+Installation instructions can be found [here](2).
 The following are the steps we followed. **This is only for reference**
 - [Download source code](1)
 - Extract
-- Configure : If you face ` apxs: command not found`, download the apache dev package as discribed in the instructions.
+- Configure : If you face ` apxs: command not found`, download the apache dev package as described in the instructions.
 - Install `apache2-dev`
 - Build the package using `make`
 - Install apache module `sudo make install`
 - Find the `httpd.conf` file.
 This is actually your `apache2.conf` file.
 You can find this by running `apache2ctl -V` and looking at `HTTPD_ROOT` and `SERVER_CONFIG_FILE`
 `sudo make install` will output where it installed the libraries.
-You will need this as a parameter for loadking.
+You will need this as a parameter for loading.
 - Restart `apache2ctl`
 If configured correctly, this will be reflected in the apache error logs as `mod_wsgi/4.4.21 Python/2.7.6 configured `